Beast01-arch/cmpn202-operating-systems-journal1/Week3.md

-# Overview
+# 1.Introduction

 The following commands were executed on the Ubuntu Server system to install and verify applications selected for performance testing.
 Each application represents a different workload type, enabling structured analysis of operating system behaviour in later phases.
 _________________________________________________________________________________
-# 1. Package Index Update
+# 2. Package Index Update
 sudo apt update